EdD in Higher Education and Social Change

 The Doctoral Dissertation is an original and creative investigation into a topic that is both meaningful to the student, and which also shows potential to contribute to others, either by improved practices and/or new knowledge.
 It is an extremely in-depth study of a topic of strong interest to the student, and one that generally helps the student build bridges to the next important things they wish to do with their life—as a professional, and a leader.
 The student makes use of what they have learned at WISR about action-research methods to do a serious and substantial inquiry that involves a critical and thoughtful review of the literature, and substantial original data collected by the student.
 The dissertation should result in the formulation of questions and/or insights that show promise for leading to more innovative and valuable professional or community practices, and for adding to knowledge.
 In other words, it is a very serious and extensive inquiry that is based on action and/or that has action implications of some significance to the student and/or others.
 The dissertation should aim to make a worthwhile contribution to the professional field or to some community or group of lay people.

-The following are the specific goals and outcomes for the doctoral dissertation:
+The following are the specific outcomes for the doctoral dissertation:

 The scope and depth of the Doctoral Dissertation will demonstrate the student’s expert knowledge of the topic studied, based on the student’s experiences, a literature review, and the collection and analysis of some original data.